Mr. ZIP

-Mr. ZIP, informally "Zippy", is a cartoon character used in the 1960s by the United States Post Office Department, and later by its successor, the United States Postal Service, to encourage the general public to include the ZIP Code in all mailings.
+Mr. ZIP, informally "Zippy", is a cartoon character that was introduced by the United States Post Office Department on July 1, 1963, and later used by its successor, the United States Postal Service, to encourage the use of ZIP Codes.
+Mr. ZIP was retired in 1986 following the introduction of an updated 9-digit ZIP code system.

-Origins
+Background

 Mr. ZIP on a 1963 sign.